Foods for Glowing Skin: 12 Nutritionist Recommended Eats

 These deliciously nutritious fruits (yes they are a fruit) do more than make for whopper guacamole.
 There are good fats and bad fats in this world, and avocados are abundant in the good kind - which we need to maintain bodily functions.

 Avocados have large amounts of Vitamin A, E and K, alongside folate and lutein.

-In fact, in a study performed with over 700 Japanese women, skin elasticity improved significantly thanks to dietary fats found in avocadoes.
+In fact, in a study performed with over 700 Japanese women who were given avocadoes to eat daily, skin elasticity improved significantly thanks to the dietary fats.
 Crow’s feet around the eye area were examined for the results.

 Clinical studies also show that xanthophylls found in these magical fruits have DNA protective and ageing protective effects.

 As a general rule of thumb, nuts and seeds have great skin benefits.
 Sunflower seeds are particularly special due to being so nutrient dense.

 The mineral Selenium can be found nearly everywhere we look, from the soil to water and in our foods.
 It turns out when we consume it, it safegaurds our cells by creating a protective coating around them.

 This protective layer slows aging, reduces skin inflammation, protects against UV and skin infections.

 A mere quarter cup of sunflower seeds provides 20mcg of selenium, which is nearly half of the recommended daily amount.